 - Find ways to charge money for something you already own via the sharing economy.
 We’ve been hosts on AirBNB, which I highly recommend (you can even charge for a camping spot in your backyard, or your couch!).
 Besides your home, you can make a profit on nearly any item you own – from renting out an unused parking spot or bicycle, to giving visitors a tour of your hometown or providing them a home-cooked local meal.
 We’ve created an all-encompassing list here for ideas.

 - Find non-technical web-based work.
 Sites like Upwork, Odesk, RemoteOK, WeWorkRemotely, and Fiverr have opened the possibility for virtually anyone to earn money on any kind of skill or task.
-Such tasks include anything from proofreading, setting up social media accounts for businesses (Ted’s 18-year old sister has done this!), voice acting, or coding.
+Such tasks include anything from proofreading, setting up social media accounts for businesses (Ted’s younger sister did this while in high school!), voice acting, or coding.
 If you’re creative, you can make and sell products on Etsy.
 If you have reasonable knowledge or an idea on just about any subject, you can write an e-book – no publisher needed!
-(Side note: If you’re thinking writing a profitable e-book is a pipe dream, I have a friend who did this and made thousands in its first month of sale!).
+(Side note: If you’re thinking writing a profitable e-book is a pipe dream, I have a friend who did this and made thousands in its first month of sale).

 - Consider tutoring or teaching (online or face-to-face).
 If you have any basic strengths in school subjects, then you can very likely tutor students online or face-to-face.
-If you speak English, you can earn money by practicing conversational English on Skype calls online (check the aforementioned sites for gigs like these).
+If you speak English, you can earn money by practicing conversational English on Skype calls online.
+Check our how-to guide here which covers this for both abroad and online.

 - Try babysitting, animal sitting, or pet walking.
 Get some exercise while making some side cash looking after someone’s child or pet.
 Ask around from family or friends if they can use a hand, even if only sporadically.
 Remember, a little money earned goes a long way!